okanekuBack

 • Delete a record — every account, transaction, budget, category, and tag is deletable from its own page.

-• Delete your workspace — currently requires emailing the operator.
+• Delete your journal — currently requires emailing the operator.
 Self-serve account deletion is on the roadmap.

 Changes to this page